akihikodaki/dts/test_plans/macsec_for_ixgbe_test_plan.rst

 Test Case 6: MACsec send and receive with wrong parameters
 ==========================================================

-1. Don't add "--tx-offloads=0x00002000" in the tx_port command line.
-   The MACsec offload can't work.
-The tx packets are normal packets.

-2. Set different pn on rx and tx port, then start the data transfer.
+1. Set different pn on rx and tx port, then start the data transfer.

   1. Set the parameters as test case 1, start and stop the data transfer.
      Check the result, rx port can receive and decrypt the packets normally.